benjymous/annotations/sandman/sandman.47.md

 	Panel 4:  As theorized in #48 page 16, the Endless embody both their name and their opposite.
 Hence, Destruction includes creation, which explains his sculpture, painting, and cooking.
+Eleni Petrakou <tulpoeid@hotmail.com> tends to disagree:
+<CITE>I think the one with sculpture is a joke, since the work seems
+awful; it's rather like him trying to react to his own identity.</CITE>

 Page 2 panel 6: Is this meant to represent Ishtar?